-Testing of assets pricing models requires time series returns of portfolios that are formed on size, book-to-market, leverage, beta, or any other criteria and factor returns that might include the market factor, SMB, HML, momentum, profitability, liquidity, investment, etc. One of the challenging tasks is to sort assets on a given criteria, make portfolios, calculate the portfolio returns in each period, and then rebalance the portfolios periodically if the underlying criteria of the portfolio formation changes with time.
+Testing of assets pricing models requires time-series returns of portfolios that are formed on size, book-to-market, leverage, beta, or any other criteria and factor returns that might include the market factor, SMB, HML, momentum, profitability, liquidity, investment, etc. One of the challenging tasks is to sort assets on a given criterion, make portfolios, calculate the portfolio returns in each period, and then rebalance the portfolios periodically if the underlying criteria of the portfolio formation changes with time.

 ▬ Testing CAPM using Fama and McBeth cross-sectional regressions

 ▬ Testing CAPM using time series regressions and then applying different tests based on regression intercepts

 ▬ Liquidity-adjusted capital asset pricing model (LCAPM) of Acharya and Pederson (2005)

 ▬ Testing Fama and French three-factor model using different tests of the regression intercepts

 ▬ Testing Fama and French five-factor model using different tests of the regression intercepts

 ▬ Asset pricing models using generalized methods of moments (GMM) technique